Spawn / Despawn / Reload a map

 }

-This will reload the exact same map but using new entities.
-It means that if you updated some components (for instance, a tile color or an object position) they will be back as they were when you first loaded the map.
-It's useful to implement a level respawn for instance.
+It means that if you updated components on the children entities (for instance, a tile color or an object position) they will be back as they were when you first loaded the map.
+But map components such as TiledMapSettings, TilemapRenderSettings or Transform will be persisted through a respawn.

 Another use case is to load a new map over an existing one.
-An easy way to do that is to just spawn a new TiledMapHandle over an existing map.
+An easy way to do that is to just spawn a new TiledMapHandle over an existing map:

 #![allow(unused)]